LVHCC Essay Scholarship

 All high school seniors, current students attending a University or College and Technical/Trade School students.
 Should a student win the scholarship, they must attend the college, university, trade or technical school on a full-time basis.

 All applications and the documents identified will be submitted to the LVHCC Education Committee at 7260 West Azure Drive Suite 140-1052, Las Vegas, NV 89130.
 Use the back of the application if more space is needed.
 The Education Committee will review all application packages submitted and recommend the most qualified applicants deserving of the award.

 Grade Point Average (GPA)

 All applicants shall have a minimum GPA of 2.5 – 2.7, cumulative unweighted upon (graduation from high school and for the current school year in other learning institutions for all others).

 Verification of college enrollment (class schedule) will be required before any monies are disbursed.

 Ho’omaika’i ‘ana ia ‘oe to Ayshaleigh Tani, our 2022 Essay Scholarship winner!
-She received her scholarship at our 30th Prince Kuhio Ho’olaule’a and Pacific Island Festival on September 10, 2022 and is attending UNLV.
+As the only applicant submitting a scholarship packet, she received her scholarship at our 30th Prince Kuhio Ho’olaule’a and Pacific Island Festival on September 10, 2022 and is attending UNLV.
 See her winning essay below:

 What Aloha Means to Me